If your Required Minimum Distribution is not managed properly you may be exposed to additional tax liability.

 However, if you have these kinds of accounts and decide to delay taking withdrawals, you should understand RMD basics to avoid inadvertently incurring steep penalties for failing to comply with the rules.

 Here are few insights into Required Minimum Distributions that will help you plan and avoid penalties and tax that could eat up 50% or more of your account’s value.

 RMD rules govern all employer-sponsored plans, including Roth 401(k’s) and profit-sharing plans.
-As long as the owner of the account is still living, RMD rules do not apply to Roth IRAs.
+As long as the account owner is still living, RMD rules do not apply to Roth IRAs.

 The IRS may send you a reminder letter before your 70½ birthday, but they will not calculate the RMD owed.
 Owners of these accounts are responsible for calculating the correct RMD for all their qualified accounts.

 Even though they are not legally required to calculate RMD for clients, most CPAs and financial advisors are happy to assist, and you should ask your planner for help.

 If you own multiple IRAs, you will need to determine the correct RMD for each account.
 If you have a 401(k) or 457(b) plan, the RMD will need to be taken separately from each of those.
 However, you can withdraw the total amount required from one IRA account rather than having to take a little from each one.

 If you’d like to calculate RMD on your own, the IRS has some useful worksheets and explanations of the formulas used on their website.
 Go here: https://www.irs.gov/retirement-plans/plan-participant-employee/required-minimum-distribution-worksheets.